Traditionally, we've learned the word continent defines an enormous landmass with clearly defined boundaries separated by oceans.

 Really, it may boil down to whom – and when – you ask.

 "No one can say as a matter of principled fact how many continents there are, because the decisions are largely based on convention, and convention that goes in and out of fashion over time, and is still debated today," says Montello.

 He concedes that these days, many geographers would opt for a list of seven continents: Africa, Antarctica, Asia, Europe, North America, Oceania and South America.
-But he's also certain that some of them would combine Asia and Europe into Eurasia, identify Oceania in other ways, or combine North and South America into the Americas.
+But he's also certain that some of them would combine Asia and Europe into one contient called Eurasia, identify Oceania in other ways, or combine North and South America into the Americas.